High Performance Computing

 As far as the programming part is concerned, the emphasis is on parallel message-passing programming using MPI, but the OpenMP shared memory paradigm is also practiced.
 GPU architecture is also presented, and GPU programming with OpenCL is practiced too.
 Lastly, the problem of parallel I/O is dealt with in an introductory way.

 Some of the topics below might not have been considered during this years' edition of the course.
-Please refer to the syllabus for the actual list valid for the current year.

 Performance of a computer: